virgip/trainEar/README.md

  * An internet connection
  * A Microbit
  * Hairless-midiserial (download it here: http://projectgus.github.io/hairless-midiserial/)
+ * You can use headphones to improve the experience

 ## How to start
 * Connect the MicroBit and download the provided code: https://makecode.microbit.org/53398-89763-46381-34336